MY DEALER: C.H.I. Overhead Doors Find A Pro

 Cost: $$-$$$

-*While suitable in all climates, aluminum is sensitive to extreme heat - harsh summers can reduce the durability of this material.
+Climates: All climates, but aluminum is sensitive to extreme heat - harsh summers can reduce the durability of this material.

 Pros